 (d) Ensure fair treatment of students without regard to their race, color, national origin, sex, age, handicap, sexual orientation, or political or religious beliefs.

 The Code of Conduct does not create contractual rights for students or impose limits on the College's authority to regulate student conduct.
 As a private institution, the College may impose or withhold sanctions as the College deems appropriate.
-The President, Dean of Students and/or Assistant Dean of Students, or the Director of Residence Life may modify the Code of Conduct at any time and for any reason.
+The President, Chief Student Affairs Officer and/or Assistant Chief Student Affairs Officer , or the Director of Residence Life may modify the Code of Conduct at any time and for any reason.

 It is the expectation of the College that all Wheelock College students will conduct themselves as honorable and respectful citizens, in accordance with the policies governing the College community.
 Any and all forms of dishonesty, including, but not limited to plagiarism, cheating, furnishing false information, forgery and altering or misusing documents are unacceptable.
 All students must comply with the Academic Honor Code at all times while they are enrolled at the College in order to create a fair academic environment for all.
 In disciplinary matters, students are expected to be honest and fully disclosing of the whole truth.
 Any attempt to deceive, withhold information, or obstruct the investigation or process of justice will be regarded as a violation of the Student Code of Conduct.